env.dev

 Configuration files (nginx.conf, app.properties)OAuth client secrets

 Secrets are base64-encoded by default, which is not encryption.
-Anyone with RBAC access to read Secrets in a namespace can decode them.
+Anyone with RBAC access to read Secrets in a namespace can decode them — the same env var security rules that apply outside the cluster apply here.
 For real encryption at rest, enable EncryptionConfiguration on the API server or use an external secrets operator.

 What are the best practices for managing secrets in Kubernetes?